The name of this group shall be NASIG.

 Nominations may be made by committee, by petition, or by write-in.

 Nominations by Committee: The Nominations & Elections Committee shall present candidates for the position of Vice President/President-Elect, Secretary, Treasurer, and Members-at-Large, as required.
 The committee shall endeavor to present at least two candidates for each office to be filled.
 Candidates shall be selected in such a manner as to ensure as broad a representation as possible of NASIG constituencies and of the geographic distribution of the membership.
 As specified in the election calendar, members may submit nominations to the Nominations & Elections Committee for the above stated positions.

 Nominations by Petition: Nominations may be made for any open position on the Executive Board by petition.
 Such petitions shall include endorsement by at least ten active members of NASIG as well as the written acceptance of the candidate.
 The petition must be submitted to the Nominations & Elections Committee by the deadline stipulated in the election calendar.
 Any nomination which meets the petition requirements shall be included on the official ballot.

 Write-In Candidates: Space shall be provided on the ballot for write-in candidates for each office to be filled.

 Challenges to the election results must be made to the President within ten days of the announcement of the election results.

-An annual business meeting shall be called by the Executive Board, to be held at the site of, and in conjunction with, the Annual Conference, whether in person, virtual, or hybrid.
+An annual business meeting shall be called by the Executive Board, to be held at the site of, or in conjunction with, the Annual Conference, whether in person, virtual, or hybrid.
 Notice of business meetings shall be distributed to the membership at least thirty days in advance of the meeting and shall include notice of business to be transacted.
 Notice shall also be distributed to the membership as soon as practical in the event the Annual Conference and/or business meeting must be cancelled.